imaihub/.github/profile/README.md

 As part of [**NHL Stenden University of Applied Sciences**](https://www.nhlstenden.com/), our mission is to develop innovative AI solutions that enhance human-machine collaboration across various industries.

-Our open-source projects on GitHub provide state-of-the-art AI tools and methods for processing data from various domains such as **healthcare, robotics, and agriculture**.
+Our open-source projects on GitHub provide state-of-the-art AI tools and methods for processing data from various domains such as **traffic safety, agriculture, healthcare and robotics**.

 In addition to these AI tools, our projects include modular pipeline components that allow others to **accelerate research and reproduce our results**, fostering collaboration and innovation.